Please introduce yourself.

 I’m smiling as I write this, because it may come as a bit of a shock, but these days I most often ‘veg out' in front of the TV, either binge-watching my favourite shows or trying new programs that pique my interest.
 I used to feel guilty about how much time I spend watching TV.
 But I stopped judging myself (and others) when I realised how important it is for my health, happiness, and creativity to park my busy brain for awhile and just let it idle and be entertained.
 I often have my best ideas when my mind is thus relaxed.

-Walking does that for me, too, as does taking care of my garden and going to the gym, putting on my headphones, and pumping away to music.
+Walking does that for me, too, as does taking care of my garden and when I go to the gym, put on my headphones, and pump away to music.
 Anything that allows me to empty my mind or train it onto something else for awhile is good for me — and good for my writing.

 Really; life is too short to be spending any of it doing something I don’t love!
 In fact, not long after I closed my veterinary practice in late 2021, I wrote this note to myself: